Tax Implications of Selling a Home in 2025

 • Thankfully, there are no federal inheritance taxes requiring you to pay on an inherited property at the time it becomes yours.
 (Note that, according to Policygenius, there are six states with inheritance taxes.)

-• When you go to sell the inherited property, however, you will be subject to capital gains taxes based on the amount that the inherited property has increased in value since it became yours.
+• When you sell the inherited property, however, you will be subject to capital gains taxes based on the amount that the inherited property has increased in value since it became yours.

 • The IRS uses what’s called a “stepped-up basis” to calculate capital gains on the sale of an inherited property, which ultimately helps reduce your taxes.